top of page

 After grinding it out in the venues of Los Angeles (Whiskey Ago Go, The Troubadour etc.) word spread about the band from Liverpool.
 Then, out of the blue, on a scheduled day off, they were invited to play an impromptu gig at Borders Book Store on Sunset Strip.
 It was from this gig that the boys amazingly landed themselves a record deal with Atlantic records.

-Pete went on to forge a writing partnership with Edwin McCain and co-wrote three successful critically acclaimed albums as well as the single release “Say Anything” and "Shooting Stars" which were co-written by Pete with Edwin, Maia Sharp and Angie Aparo.
+Pete also went on to forge a writing partnership with Edwin McCain and co-wrote three successful critically acclaimed albums as well as the single release “Say Anything” and "Shooting Stars" which were co-written by Pete with Edwin, Maia Sharp and Angie Aparo.

-Throughout the last few years there has also been numerous TV appearances in the USA (VH1, CBS Good Morning America) and BBC 1 in the UK (The Politics Show) Pete's songs also featured in the Warner Bros TV drama "Jack and Bobby" and the internationally released 2010 Miley Cyrus Disney Movie "The Last Song". and (Ruth Jones) Sky1 T.V.
+There has also been numerous TV appearances in the USA (VH1, CBS Good Morning America) and BBC 1 in the UK (The Politics Show) Pete's songs also featured in the Warner Bros TV drama "Jack and Bobby" and the internationally released 2010 Miley Cyrus Disney Movie "The Last Song". and (Ruth Jones) Sky1 T.V.
 Series "Stella"

-Pete also collaborated with singer/songwriter Amy Wadge, which resulted in them writing and releasing Three critically acclaimed duo albums, (Produced and Engineered by Pete) 'Rivers Apart" "Afterglow" and ' Bygones'
+Pete also collaborated with singer/songwriter Amy Wadge, which resulted in them writing and releasing Three critically acclaimed duo albums, "Rivers Apart" "Afterglow" and "Bygones" (Produced and Engineered by Pete)

 Pete released his first live album in 2018 after a successful tour of The Netherlands, entitled Pete Riley "Live In The Netherlands".